frabru99/RTIS-Project/README.md

 # RTIS-Project
-Analysis of Ai Workloads on Nvidia Jetson Nano
+## Analysis of AI Workloads on Nvidia Jetson Nano